Dawil/ymlocker/Readme.md

 That depends on how many dependencies there are.
 However the point of this gem is to provide a nicer interface to all this.
 Fig already does this somewhat but there are some missing features that I want so I'll practice a little while I make my version.

 As the project progresses I'll replace the above commands with simpler alternatives.

+## Todo

+Everything.

+- [ ] find out a good way to test a thor tool
+- [ ] flesh out a yml format
+- [ ] consider ruby docker clients (homemade or otherwise)
+- [ ] decide how program state (running containers, etc) is stored (or go stateless)
+- [ ] decide what parts of fig to not change
+- [ ] decide what parts of fig need to change

+Also should dogfood this at some point.